-If you want to access or obtain a copy of records, you must make a request in writing to the Student Support Manager using the Access to Records Request Form outlining which records you wish to access.
+If you want to access or obtain a copy of records, you must make a request in writing to the Director of Student Engagement using the Access to Records Request Form outlining which records you wish to access.
 There is no charge to access your records; however, there is a cost per page for photocopying as per the schedule of charges.